 Elements of the PSED curriculum are covered at this time where children are expected to wash their hands before eating and are encouraged to make healthy choices regarding their food.
-It is also a time when the class are able to come together and have a chat, reflect on their morning learning and make friendship groups.
+Children have access to our snack station which encourages children to recognise their name and to have a chat, reflect on their morning learning and make friendship groups.